Interested in investing in startups and early-growth companies on StartEngine? Get your questions answered here.

 You can view your signed subscription agreement by logging into your StartEngine account.
 Click your name in the top right hand corner, and select “View Investments”.
 You should see a list of all of your investments that have the option to view your signed Subscription Agreement.

-Note: You will not be able to view the subscription agreement until the company closes on your funds, and your status changes from “received” to “invested”.
+Note: You will not be able to view your signed subscription agreement until the company closes on your funds, and your status changes from “received” to “invested”.

 Once the company closes on your funds, you will receive a confirmation email from the company with details about your investment, along with a copy of your subscription agreement with a record of your shares.
 Depending on when the company requests a disbursement (close on funds), this could be a few weeks, or months, after the original investment was submitted.